nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 When the `Recommend` class is instantiated, the constructor calls onto the `Storage` class to load multiple different `StandardExerciseList` instances as attributes.

-The `recommand` method in the class then chooses and adds different permutations or combinations of `StandardExercise` instances from the multiple different `StandardExerciseList` instances to load into a new instance of `StandardExerciseList`, which is then returned.
+The `recommend` method in the class then chooses and adds different permutations or combinations of `StandardExercise` instances from the multiple different `StandardExerciseList` instances to load into a new instance of `StandardExerciseList`.

 <p align="center"><img src="images/RecommenderClassDiagram.png"></p>
 <p align="center">Figure 5: <code>Recommender</code> class diagram</p>